-Substance use disorders are quite common and strongly correlated to various mental health concerns.
-When this occurs, this is called a dual diagnosis or a co-occurring disorder.
-If an individual struggles with both a personality disorder and a substance use disorder, they require a comprehensive and individualized dual diagnosis treatment plan.
-Dual diagnosis treatment can be an effective way to address both disorders simultaneously.
+Substance use disorders are quite common and strongly correlated to various mental health concerns—known as co-occurring disorders.
+If an individual struggles with both a personality disorder and a substance use disorder, they require a comprehensive and individualized co-occurring disorders treatment plan.
+Co-occurring disorders treatment can be an effective way to address both disorders simultaneously.

 What Are Personality Disorders?